sysco-middleware/sysco-middleware.github.io/_posts/2018-12-17-getting-started-with-graphql.md

 From Graphql website:
 > GraphQL is a query language for your API, and a server-side runtime for executing queries by using a type system you define for your data.
 GraphQL isn't tied to any specific database or storage engine and is instead backed by your existing code and data.

-## Content:

-1. What is gRPC and why would we use it?
-    1.1.
-Features.
-    1.2.
-Supported programming languages.
-    1.3.
-Supported data formats.
-    1.4.
-Typical applications that can be built with gRPC.

-2. Fitting pieces together.
-[General workflow for a simple project] 2.1.
-Defining payload and service definition.
-    2.2.
-Generate gRPC code from protobuf definition.
-    2.3.
-Implement gRPC server.
-    2.4.
-Implement gRPC client.
-    2.5.
-Run the server and call it using a client.

-3. Where to go next.
-4. Sources and References.

 ## 1. What is gRPC and why would we use it?